 |Employees||€ 2.9 mln||no minimal amount||€ 125.000||€ 1.500||67%|

 |Parents||€ 1.3 mln||no minimal amount||€125,000 in case of 33% co-financing or €83,750 in case of 0% co-financing||€ 600||67 or 100%|

 Applications for experiments were assessed qualitatively.
 To this end, the National Basic Skills Center had assembled an assessment committee consisting of independent experts.
 These experts ranked the applications on the basis of a number of criteria:

 - Practicability and feasibility

-After finishing its assessment, the committee will send an advisory report to the Minister of Education, Culture and Science.
-The Minister of Education, Culture and Science will decide which applications are granted.
+After finishing its assessment, the committee sent an advisory report to the Minister of Education, Culture and Science.
+The Minister of Education, Culture and Science decided which applications are granted.

 New round, new opportunities

 Would you also like to apply for subsidy to fund a literacy project in or after 2023?
 Subscribe to our (Dutch) newsletter if you want to stay informed about application deadlines and any other relevant updates.